 \subsection{Perverse sheaves and local systems of geometric origin}

 Let $X$ be a $k$-variety.
-The theory of~\cite{BBDG} defines the perverse $t$-structure on $\Dbct(X)$; its heart $\Perv(X)$ is the abelian category of $k$-algebraically constructible perverse sheaves on $X^{\sigma}$, which we simply call \textit{perverse sheaves} on $X$ here.
+Beilinson, Bernstein, Deligne and Gabber~\cite{BBDG} define the perverse $t$-structure on $\Dbct(X)$.
+Its heart $\Perv(X)$ is the abelian category of ($k$-algebraically constructible) perverse sheaves on $X^{\sigma}$, which we simply call \textit{perverse sheaves} on $X$ here.

-We want to specialize the theory of perverse sheaf to the setting of sheaves of geometric origin.
+We want to specialize the theory of perverse sheaves to the setting of sheaves of geometric origin.